vitek-karas/core-setup/Documentation/design-docs/native-hosting-initialize.md

 These functions allow the native host to inspect and modify runtime properties.
 After initialization the properties should contain everything which the hosting components calculate.
 This gives the native host the opportunity to inspect, modify and resolve any potential conflicts.
 * `host_context_handle` - the initialized host context.
 * `name` - the name of the runtime property to get/set.
 Must not be `nullptr`.
 * `value` - the value of the property to set.
-When set to `nullptr` the property is "unset" - removed from the runtime property collection.
+If the property already has a value in the host context, this function will overwrite it.
+When set to `nullptr` and if the property already has a value then the property is "unset" - removed from the runtime property collection.
 * `value_buffer` - buffer to receive the value of the property
 * `value_buffer_size` - the size of the `value_buffer` in `char_t` units.
 * `value_buffer_used` - when successful contains number of `char_t` units used in the buffer (including the null terminator).
 If the specified `value_buffer_size` was too small, the function returns `HostApiBufferTooSmall` and sets the `value_buffer_used` to the minimum required size.